Get a Free Quote

 The preference in British English for “s” was standardised much later.
 In fact, as chance would have it, at the time of this spelling furore I happened to be reading John Hunt’s “Ascent of Everest”, the account of the 1953 expedition that culminated in Hillary and Tensing’s successful conquering of the mountain.
 Sure enough, throughout the text he uses “ize” rather than “ise”.

 The second instance of wondrous pedantry involves the report by special counsel Robert Mueller on Russian interference in the 2016 US presidential elections.
 Despite being written using modern word processing software and deploying a variable-width font, the report consistently inserts a double space at the end of every sentence.
 This is a convention that dates back to the fixed-width fonts produced by typewriters, which resulted in areas of white space around skinnier letters such as “i” or “l”.
 To make it clear that a sentence had ended, typists were trained to insert a double space after the full stop.
 The stubborn adherence to this long-since outdated convention in the Mueller report certainly suggests an older typist was at work.
-And personally I can’t help but find a certain charm in swimming against the tide in such minutiae.
+And personally I can’t help but find a certain charm in a linguistic pedant swimming against the tide in such minutiae.

 The Ascent of Everest.
 John Hunt (1953) Hodder & Stoughton

 We are very pleased with the services provided by Rosetta Translations.
 They always send very prompt responses, transparent prices and deliver their work product at the highest standards.

 Thank you very much for your prompt and efficient service.